 National Youth Violence Prevention Week Activities & Challenges

 - Conduct Workshops and share tips, lesson plans, and ideas for preventing youth violence.
 Utilize free Know the Signs Programs from Sandy Hook Promise

-Day 1: Promote Respect and Tolerance!
+Day 2: Promote Respect and Tolerance!
 Sponsored by Teaching Tolerance

 - Respect & Tolerance Essay Contest.
 Have the winning essay read at an event or over morning announcements.
 Share on social media with #NYVPW

 - Mix It Up!
 Eat lunch with someone new, and learn about each other!
 Creatively assign random tables (birth month, colored objects).
 Place cards with conversation starters on tables that ask questions that begin with “Would you rather…”

 - Sponsor Spotlight: Mix It Up Activities

 - Perform Role Plays or Skits.
 Illustrate positive ways to deal with difficult situations such as bullying and peer pressure.
 Everybody Gets Mad, Ideas for Coping.

 - Mind your Mind.
 Lead students through a guided reflection where they can learn to pause and observe their own thoughts as they come up, assigning each thought a color: yellow for happy, green for neutral, blue for sad, red for angry.
 Discuss using this practice as a tool when blue and red feelings come up.
 Start With Hello can help you reach out to friends experiencing difficult feelings.

 - Spread the Peace.
 Paint a peace mural over graffiti or host a peace themed sidewalk art event.
 Share photos of your art on social media with #NYVPW